National Visitor Survey methodology

 The method of interviews

-Each year, interviews are conducted with 120,000 residents aged 15 years and over.
-COVID-19 has impacted the target sample size.
-See history of changes below for more information.
+Each year, interviews were conducted with 60,000 residents aged 15 years and over.
+See history of changes below for more information on historical sample sizes.

-Respondents are interviewed through a Computer Assisted Telephone Interviewing (CATI) system with phone numbers selected using random digit dialling.
+Respondents were interviewed through a Computer Assisted Telephone Interviewing (CATI) system with phone numbers selected using random digit dialling.

-The survey runs continuously with interviews taking place on each weekday and on weekends (excluding national public holidays).
+The survey ran continuously with interviews taking place on each weekday and on weekends (excluding national public holidays).
 Residents classified as ‘in scope’ for interviewing include those who:

 • are aged 15 years and over who have their usual address in Australia